-The New Logic of Sexual Violence in Enlightenment France
+The New Logic of Sexual Violence in Enlightenment France Rationalizing Rape

-This book argues that rape as we know it was invented in the eighteenth century, examining texts as diverse as medical treatises, socio-political essays, and popular novels to demonstrate how cultural assumptions of gendered sexual desire erased rape by making a women’s non-consent a logical impossibility.
+This book argues that rape as we know it was invented in the eighteenth century, examining texts as diverse as medical treatises, socio-political essays, and popular novels to demonstrate how cultural assumptions of gendered sexual desire erased rape by making a woman’s non-consent a logical impossibility.

 The Enlightenment promotion of human sexuality as natural and desirable required a secularized narrative for how sexual violence against women functioned.
-Novel bio-medical and historical theories about the "natural" sex act worked to erase the concept of heterosexual rape.
+Novel biomedical and historical theories about the "natural" sex act worked to erase the concept of heterosexual rape.
 McAlpin intervenes in a far-ranging assortment of scholarly disciplines to survey and demonstrate how rape was rationalized: the history of medicine, the history of sexuality, the development of the modern self, the social contractarian tradition, the global eighteenth century, and the libertine tradition in the eighteenth-century novel.

 This intervention will be essential reading to students and scholars in gender studies, literature, cultural studies, visual studies, and the history of sexuality.

-Introduction The Rise of the Modern Self and the Erasure of Female Sexual Autonomy
+Introduction: The Rise of the Modern Self and the Erasure of Female Sexual Autonomy

 Part I. Naturalizing Coquetry: The Scientific Argument for Female Sexual Duplicity

-1. Uterine Furors: Vitalist Neo-Humoralism and the Impossibility of Non-Consent
+1. Uterine Furors: Vitalist Neo-Humoralism and the Impossibility of Non-consent

 Part II.
 Historicizing Modesty: Female Sexuality in the State of Nature